TheJumpCloud/jcapi-java/jcapiv2/docs/GSuiteApi.md

 <a name="graphGSuiteTraverseUser"></a>
 # **graphGSuiteTraverseUser**
-> List&lt;GraphObjectWithPaths&gt; graphGSuiteTraverseUser(gsuiteId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphGSuiteTraverseUser(gsuiteId, contentType, accept, limit, skip, xOrgId)

 List the Users bound to a G Suite instance